Port Pirie (Nyrstar)

 The Environment Protection (Air Quality) Policy 2016 provides a legislative basis for regulating and managing air quality in SA, including criteria for developing effective conditions to assist businesses and industries to improve their performance in minimising risk from air emissions through a system of licensing.
 For Nyrstar’s licence, the EPA has also considered international best practices and latest health advice in deriving new lead in air limits and targets.

-How to interpret lead in air monitoring data from Port Pirie
+How to interpret LiA monitoring data from Port Pirie

 |